Holiday Blues: 7 Powerful Neuroscience-Based Tips to Address Seasonal Sadness

 • Feelings of guilt, inadequacy, or overwhelm

-Common Holiday Blues Symptoms Include:
+Common Holiday Blues Indicators Include:

 1. Financial Pressures: The cost of gifts, travel, and festivities can cause stress, especially when budgets are tight.